hx-lang/hx/README.md

-# fx
+# FX: an effect handler-oriented programming language
-an effect handler-oriented programming language
+More to follow...